mimblewimble/grin-rfcs/text/0000-wallet-update-process.md

 To rectify these problems, the following changes are made:

 * A Time-To-Live (`TTL`) field is added to the Slate, which is defined as the last block height at which a wallet should attempt to complete a transaction.
 This field should be respected at the wallet-exchange level, but is not currently commit to at a consensus level.
 If a wallet detects a particlar transaction's TTL has expired, it will automatically cancel the transaction and unlock associated outputs.
 Note this doesn't prevent the other party sending the transaction to the node after this happens, but there is no guarantee the outputs will still be available.
 However, if this does happen the `scan` command will correct the wallet state.
 * The default output selection method is changed to `smallest`, to prevent all wallet amounts being locked on every transaction.
+The `smallest` strategy prefers using the smallest (or 'dust') outputs as inputs to a transaction, and it is conjectured that the overall effect on Grin's UTXO size will be negligible in the longer term, provided users continue to transact.
+The `all` method of output selection also has privacy implications in that it makes it easier for an observer to identify a group of outputs as belonging to a single wallet (or indeed, representing the entire contents of a wallet in most cases).

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions